- Cats need extra care during the winter months — This can include providing blankets, heated cat beds, and extra food to protect them from the cold.

-- Keep your outdoor cats inside as much as possible.
 They might not like it at first, but keeping your outdoor cat inside over winter is one way to help them stay safe.
-Just be extra vigilant when opening and closing doors, as they may try to make a run for it.
-But what about those stubborn or semi-feral kitties that just can’t be kept inside?
-Make sure you dry them off thoroughly when they come back inside and try to limit their time outside as much as possible.
-Installing a cat flap and providing them with places to curl up and stay warm while outside can also help.
+Be extra vigilant when opening and closing doors, as they may try to make a run for it.
+If your cat happens to get out, make sure you dry them off thoroughly when they come back inside.
+Try to limit their time outside as much as possible.
+Installing a cat flap and providing them with a good shelter to curl up and stay warm while outside can also help.

-- Provide them with a warm bed.
-Make sure your cat has a warm place to curl up in, preferably one that’s near a radiator or elevated up off the cold floor.
+Make sure your cat has a warm place to curl up, preferably near heat or elevated up off the cold floor.
 You can even buy heating pads or hooded ‘cave’ beds if you live in an especially cold climate.
-Whichever style of bed you opt for, positioning them in corners away from draughty doors and windows is key.
+Whichever style of bed you opt for, positioning them in corners away from drafty doors and windows is key.
 You could also just let your kitty snuggle into bed with you.

-- Tuck them in, if they’ll tolerate it.
 Draping a blanket over your cat while they sleep can be a good way to help them stay warm, especially if you’ve noticed them balling up tightly to preserve warmth.
-Aim for a loose cat-wrap effect, rather than a cat-burrito though.
+Aim for a loose cat-wrap effect rather than a cat-burrito, though.

-- Play with them more.
-Cats, like humans, warm up when they move around more.
-To warm you cat up during the winter months, build in extra playtime and get their paws pounding.
+Like humans, cats warm up when they move around.
+To warm your cat up during the winter months, build in extra playtime and get their paws pounding.
 This has the added bonus of helping you bond, too.